Students graduate with University Honors upon satisfaction of the following requirements:

 Honors Course Requirements

 Students are expected to take the following courses.
-Please reference the checklist in the right sidebar for more information.
+Please reference the checklist below for more information.

 - One Honors Humanities course (AISC)